What Happens To Credit Card And Other Marital Debt After Separation And Divorce?

 With your settlement in hand, you can go to the courts for payment enforcement.
 With no written agreement, the courts may not be able to help you and you could find yourself needing to decide between paying it yourself or taking a hit on your credit.

 A divorce alternative for wiping out debt.
 To avoid problems with keeping up with payments, one avenue to consider is using the divorce settlement to wipe out the marital debt.
 Let’s say you and your spouse sell the marital home as part of the divorce.
 The net proceeds from the marital home can first be applied to all marital debt before the remainder is shared between the two of you.
 For many divorcing couples, leaving divorce debt-free is often a pretty good proposition.

 Can’t reach an agreement on your own?
 The New Jersey courts have the power to determine how debt should be divided between divorcing spouses, if you and your spouse can’t agree on what should happen to credit card debt after separation and divorce.
 A judge must first verify two key points.
 The first is that the debt actually exists, so provide billing statements and other records.
 The second is providence evidence about when the debt was incurred, and by whom.
 Financial documents, such as bank statements, copies of credit card bills and so forth are usually enough to prove that the debts claimed are legitimate.
 These records can also be used to help the judge differentiate between “marital” and “non-marital debt.”

 Have questions about your divorce?
-Call us at 888-888-0919 to schedule your free consultation with one of our experienced and dedicated family law attorneys.
+Call us at 888-888-0919 to schedule your initial consultation with one of our experienced and dedicated family law attorneys.
 Start safeguarding your future today.